 King hosts Gareth Southgate and Keir Starmer at first ‘dine and sleep’ of reign

+King Charles hosts Gareth Southgate and Keir Starmer at first ‘dine and sleep’ of reign

 The monarch held a dinner party for his guests at his historic castle on Tuesday evening.